FarzanehTatari/FarzanehTatari/README.md

 ## Currently

-Software Architecture Engineer at **Stellantis**, working on software architecture for electrified propulsion.
+Control Software Architect at **Stellantis**, working on software architecture for electrified propulsion.
 Previously Senior Control & AI Engineer at Drive System Design.

 Outside of work I build open-source implementations of control and learning methods, and write about them at [farzanehtatari.github.io](https://farzanehtatari.github.io).